Adele Raemer

-Adele Raemer (אדל ריימר; born December 17, 1954) is an American–Israeli blogger and educator who is a resident of Nirim, a kibbutz close to Israel's border with the Gaza Strip.
+Adele Raemer (אדל ראמר; born December 17, 1954) is an American–Israeli blogger and educator who is a resident of Nirim, a kibbutz close to Israel's border with the Gaza Strip.

 Early life

 Raemer is descended from Russian Jews who fled as refugees to the United States.

 Raemer grew up in Norwood, a neighborhood of The Bronx in New York City.
 She was educated in a Zionist Youth Movement, Young Judea and following her high school graduation, in the early 1970s, she went on a gap year program with Young Judea in Israel.
 After returning to the US, she initially planned to attend NYU and study theatre, but she decided to return to Israel following the outbreak of the Yom Kippur War.